GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/secure-data-warehouse-on-foundation-3-0-0.md

 - The infrastructure required by the Blueprint (*harness*),
 - The Blueprint itself,
-- A DataFlow reading from a public BigQuery de-identifing data and writing in a non-confidential Bigquery
+- A DataFlow reading from a public BigQuery de-identifying data and writing in a non-confidential Bigquery
-- A DataFlow reading from non-confidential Bigquery and re-identifing data and writing in a confidential BigQuery
+- A DataFlow reading from non-confidential Bigquery and re-identifying data and writing in a confidential BigQuery
 - The taxonomy being applied at confidential BigQuery.

 The following infrastructure will be created or reused: